Need to (re)build a website? Or make the most of SEO? Then use this checklist to choose, order or design the best CMS for SEO.

 - The possibility to add new pages frequently

 Some content management systems hide content on their pages, instead of actually removing it from the code.
-Multiple occurances of such ‘cloaked content’ can lead to penalties in the search engines.
+Multiple occurrences of such ‘cloaked content’ can lead to penalties in the search engines.

 - The CMS does not create any hidden content

-Breadcrumbs are usefull to stress important keywords and emphasize the website structure.
-Mark breadcrum-data in the website’s source code, as it will allow search engines to better understand your website and show more information in the search results.
+Breadcrumbs are useful to stress important keywords and emphasize the website structure.
+Mark breadcrumb-data in the website’s source code, as it will allow search engines to better understand your website and show more information in the search results.

 - The CMS enables the use of breadcrumbs